 [edit]Situated at the rugged northwestern coast of the Bataan peninsula, Morong was founded as a Spanish military outpost guarding the approaches to Subic Bay.
 During the Battle of Bataan in World War II, it formed the western sector of the primary Allied defensive line against approaching Japanese forces.

-During the Cold War, it hosted a transit center for Vietnamese and other Indochinese refugees fleeing communism and the Vietnam War from the 1970s to the 1990s, pending decisions by international agencies on whether to accept their asylum applications to Western countries.
-In the 1980s, the Bataan Nuclear Power Plant was built in town amid protests by residents, but was never put into operation amid concerns over seismic hazards, its association with the corruption of the Marcos regime, and a scare caused by nuclear disasters in Three Mile Island and Chernobyl.
+During the Cold War, it hosted a processing center for Vietnamese and other Indochinese refugees fleeing communism and the Vietnam War from the 1970s to the 1990s, pending decisions by international agencies on whether to accept their asylum applications to Western countries.
+In the 1980s, the Bataan Nuclear Power Plant was built in town amid protests by residents, but was never put into operation amid concerns over seismic hazards, revelations of anomalies involving the Marcos regime, and a scare caused by nuclear disasters in Three Mile Island and Chernobyl.

 Since the 1960s, Morong has become a satellite town of Olongapo in neighboring Zambales province, providing commuter workers employed at the Subic Bay Naval Base and later, the Subic Bay Freeport.
 Despite this, Morong retains a rural feel, and is filled with secluded beach resorts.